 Church Insurance: Top Companies, Cost & Coverage

-Church insurance is several policies that, when combined, help protect churches from financial loss as the result of a first or third-party claim.
-Common insurance for churches are general liability, commercial property, and workers’ compensation.
-General liability for a church can range from $650 to more than $2,800 annually.
+Church insurance is several policies that, when combined, help protect churches from financial loss as the result of a first- or third-party claim.
+Common insurance for churches is general liability, commercial property, and workers’ compensation.
+General liability for a church can range from $700 to over $3,000 annually.

-When it comes to religious institutions, insurance providers have many elements to consider, such as volunteers, expensive equipment, counseling, and special events.
-It’s important to find a company with comprehensive church insurance coverage for everything your church does.
+When it comes to religious institutions, insurance providers have many elements to consider—such as volunteers, expensive equipment, counseling, and special events.
+It’s important to find a company with comprehensive coverage for everything your church does.
 GuideOne has specialized insurance for religious institutions and is the overall best church insurance provider.

 Best Church Insurance Providers